zhyhang/export-jar/README.md

 # linux/macos
 .\gradlew clean buildPlugin
 ```
-- **!!In gradle plugin 1.12.0, use same plugin version build multi-times will lead plugin not available!!
+- **!!Gradle plugin 1.12.0, at this plugin one version build multi-times will lead plugin not available!!
 You must modify plugin version number before every build or run or debug**